indushree-02/indushree-02/README.md

 ## 👩‍💻 About me

 - 🎓 B.E. in Computer Science & Engineering at **HBKB College of Engineering, Bengaluru** (2023-2027)
-- 🌱 Currently growing my skills in **software engineering** and **web development**
+- 🌱 Currently growing my skills in **Data Analytics** and **AI tools**
-- 🧠 Interested in solving practical problems through clear, useful software
+- 🧠 Interested in solving practical problems through ideas, analysing and structuring data by useful software
-- 🤝 Open to entry-level opportunities, internships, and collaborative learning
+- 🤝 Open to entry-level opportunities, internships, and learning to grow myself

 ## 🛠️ Technical toolkit